atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 }
 ```

-Add the special item description from THUG and change the syntax as well.<br>
+Add the special item description from THUG and change the syntax as well:<br><br>
 File: `rethawed/Packages/qb/Source/scripts/game/skater/specialitems.q`

 ```